 Some students are afforded the opportunity to study for an additional GCSE in Statistics during Years 10 & 11, and some also study for an Additional or Further Mathematics qualification.

 Key Stage 5 – Years 12 & 13

 Mathematics remains a popular subject in our Sixth Form.
 Students follow the Edexcel A level course, and a number supplement this by also studying Further Mathematics.
-Many of our students have gone on to read Mathematics at degree level in recent years, at universities including Oxford, Bristol, Bath, University College London, St. Andrews, Sheffield, Sussex, Edinburgh and Durham.
+Many of our students have gone on to read Mathematics at degree level in recent years, at universities including Bristol, Bath, Cambridge, Durham, Edinburgh, University College London, Oxford, St. Andrews, Sheffield and Sussex.